greenwood-capital-tagline-logo

 B. Payment of Fees

-Payment of Investment Advisory and Institutional Investment Management Fees: The specific manner in which fees are charged by us is outlined and agreed upon in the written agreement.
+Payment of Investment Advisory and Institutional Investment Management Fees: The method in which fees are calculated and paid is outlined and agreed upon in the written agreement.
 Clients typically authorize us to instruct custodians to debit their account(s) for the calculated fee.
-Clients can also choose to be invoiced directly for fees.

-Payment for Retirement Consulting and/or Investment Management: The specific manner in which fees are calculated and paid is outlined and agreed upon in the written agreement and are either paid from the Group Retirement Plan assets or directly by the plan sponsor.
+Payment for Retirement Consulting and/or Investment Management: The method in which fees are calculated and paid is outlined and agreed upon in the written agreement and are either paid from the Group Retirement Plan assets or directly by the plan sponsor.

 Payment for Retirement Advice: There are no fees for providing retirement advice as described in Item 4: Advisory Business.

-Payment of Sub-Advisory and Dual Contract Fees: The specific manner in which fees are calculated and paid is outlined and agreed upon in the written agreement..
+Payment of Sub-Advisory and Dual Contract Fees: The method in which fees are calculated and paid is outlined and agreed upon in the written agreement.
 Fees may be paid by the discretionary advisor or clients will authorize us to instruct custodians to debit their account(s) for the calculated fee.

 Other Information Regarding the Payment of Fees: Fees are calculated based on the total market value of the account, including cash, based on the terms in a written agreement.
-Greenwood Capital does not manage or assess a fee on client assets designated as “unmanaged.”
-Greenwood Capital assumes no responsibility for the market performance or reporting of unmanaged assets, which may be included on client statements for reference only if provided by the custodian.
-From time-to-time clients will request that we effect a trade in an unmanaged account.
+Greenwood Capital does not manage or assess a fee on client assets designated as “no fee” as indicated by assets in an unsupervised account.
+Greenwood Capital assumes no responsibility for the market performance or reporting of unsupervised assets, which may be included on client statements for reference only if provided by the custodian.
+From time-to-time clients will request that we effect a trade in an unsupervised account.
 When this occurs, Greenwood Capital charges no fees for this courtesy; the client will incur any transaction fees from the custodian and/or broker-dealer.
 The trades are recorded as non-discretionary.

 Due to the timing of billing, accounts opened or closed during a billing period will be charged a prorated fee.
 Upon termination of any account, any unpaid fees will be due and payable.
 Depending on timing during the quarter, and client’s payment method, pro-rated fees could be billed separately instead of debited from a client’s account.